web-infra-dev/rsbuild/packages/document/docs/en/guide/basic/build-target.md

 # Build Target

-Builder supports build multiple target types for running in different target environments.
-After setting the correct target type, Builder will optimize the build results for the environment, and enable some plugins or configs for the target environment during the build process.
+Rsbuild supports build multiple target types for running in different target environments.
+After setting the correct target type, Rsbuild will optimize the build results for the environment, and enable some plugins or configs for the target environment during the build process.

-You can set the type through the `target` parameter of the [createBuilder](/en/api/builder-core.html#createbuilder) method.
+You can set the type through the `target` parameter of the [createRsbuild](/en/api/builder-core.html#createbuilder) method.

 ## Default Target

 By default, the build target is `'web'`, and the build result can run in a browser environment.

-the Builder will read the [Browserslist config](https://github.com/browserslist/browserslist) in the project to determine the range of browsers.
+the Rsbuild will read the [Browserslist config](https://github.com/browserslist/browserslist) in the project to determine the range of browsers.

 ## Optional Targets